caseyamcl/configula/README.md

 $config['non_existent_value'];
 $config->non_existent_value;

-// This will not throw an exception, but instead return NULL
+// This will not throw an exception but instead return NULL
 $config->find('non_existent_value');

-// This will not throw an exception, but instead return 'default'
+// This will not throw an exception but instead return 'default'
 $config->get('non_existent_value', 'default');
 ```